 Addiction occurs depending on various factors.
 In other words, the signs and symptoms of alcohol and drug use usually depend on the type of drug or alcoholic beverage being consumed, as well as the length of time a person has been using it.

-Regardless of how someone became addicted, it has been scientifically proven, that substance abuse and addiction causes damaging effects to the brain and body, and their ability to function properly.
+Regardless of how someone became addicted, it has been scientifically proven, that substance use and addiction cause damaging effects to the brain and body, and their ability to function properly.
 This disease also affects all aspects of one’s life, including health, relationships, work, school, etc.

 Addiction And The Brain

-As mentioned before, in the case of substance abuse, the brain, and the body of an addict are being severely controlled.
+As mentioned before, in the case of a substance use disorder, the brain, and the body are being severely controlled.
 Individuals with an addictive personality oftentimes exhibit unruly behavior, causing them to become out of control, and do unstable things, resulting in serious consequences.

-Despite these serious consequences that often occur, people with addiction issues continue to use, because their body becomes so dependent on these substances, and simply cannot function without it.
+Despite these serious consequences that often occur, people with addiction issues continue to use.
+This is because their body becomes so dependent on these substances and simply cannot function without it.

 In addition to substance dependency, an individual’s tolerance to the drugs and alcohol increases.
-Eventually, the body craves the substance more and more, and as a result, a person’s system begins to go through severe withdrawals, causing symptoms of nausea/vomiting, anxiety and depression, fatigue and more depending on the person.
+Eventually, the body craves the substance more and more.
+As a result, a person’s system begins to go through severe withdrawals.
+This causes symptoms of nausea, anxiety and depression, fatigue, and more.

 The consequences of untreated or undiagnosed addiction often include other physical and mental health disorders that require medical attention.
-These are called co-occurring disorders or dual-diagnosis.
-If left untreated over time, addiction becomes more severe, disabling and life-threatening.
+If left untreated over time, addiction becomes more severe, disabling, and life-threatening.
 Therefore, finding help and treatment as soon as possible is the best option for optimal recovery, and most importantly, saving lives.